NextKraftwerke/PyConfig/README.md

 ### Immutability

-Some might argue that in the example above we shouldn't have created a global `config` object that's just _loaded_ at startup, but instead we should have created and loaded a `config` object in `__main__.py` and then injected it into the `greet` call.
+Some might argue that in the example above we shouldn't have created a _global_ `config` object that's just _loaded_ at startup, but instead we should have created and loaded a `config` object in `__main__.py` and then injected it into the `greet` call.
 In most cases, I'd agree with this advice.
 But it is aimed at avoiding global _state_, i.e., global variables that can be read and modified from anywhere in the code, usually causing trouble.

 In the case of `Config` instances we don't have to worry*.
-The config object, each of its sections and each their entries are all immutable** so the `config` object is just a namespace for some constants.
+The config object, each of its sections and each their entries are all immutable** so the instance is just a namespace for some constants.
 The supported types for section entries are also immutable, including the supported collection types `tuple` and `frozenset`.

+Most configuration libraries allow the config object to be modified freely at any time, which is particularly problematic with long-running services.
+If a critical error or even a crash occurs, you don't have any guarantees that the configuration you provided at startup is still valid.
+The configuration being used by the application might be completely different from the values you see in your configuration files.
+This makes it difficult to understand and replicate bugs.
+With PyConfig it's very easy to check whether the config can ever change by searching for uses of `fill_config` and `fill_config_from_path` in the project.
+Ideally it will be loaded once and only once at startup but even if your app allows for config updates while running, the logic coordinating this will at least be easy to find.
+Also, check out the section on 'logging' below, which can be very helpful to make your app easy to debug.

 To facilitate testing with different configurations, we've added the function `test_utils.update_section` (can only be imported through the module `test_utils`, not directly from `nx_config`):